-Burkina Faso is a poor landlocked country with limited natural resources.
-Deforestation is particularly severe in the country’s arid north, which receives little rainfall and is menaced by desertification.
-With 80% of domestic energy needs in the country fuelled by firewood, Burkina Faso’s deforestation rate is alarmingly high, clocking in at 17.5% between 1992-2002, according to the World Bank.
-This project aims to help the rural populations adapt to desertification and climate change by adopting eco-friendly 3-stone “banco” stoves that they will fabricate themselves.
-“Banco” is made from inexpensive locally-sourced ingredients: manure, straw, water, and clay (or termite ground termite mound).
-These stoves will reduce wood consumption by up to 60% compared to the traditional 3-stone Burkinabe stoves, which will help minimize deforestation and also bring benefits to the local women (i.e. less time spent collecting firewood, reduced health risks thanks to less smoke exposure, etc.).
+With the local NGO tiipaalga, Livelihoods Fund is equipping 30,000 households with improved stoves.
+These stoves are made from “Banco” which comes from inexpensive locally-sourced ingredients: manure, straw, water, and clay (or termite ground termite mound).
+The stoves will reduce wood consumption by up to 60% compared to the traditional 3-stone Burkinabe stoves, which will help minimize deforestation and bring benefits to the local women (i.e. less time spent collecting firewood, reduced health risks thanks to less smoke exposure, etc.).

 The social and environmental impact

-Additionally, with the support of Tiipaalga, this project will also promote the local economies in the villages by launching a self-administered microcredit fund (50€ loan for 6 months eligible to the 2,000 women leaders that will help them launch additional revenue-generating activities like sheep fattening).
+Additionally, with the support of tiipaalga, this project will also promote the local economies in the villages by launching a self-administered microcredit fund (to enable 2,000 women leaders to launch additional revenue-generating activities like sheep fattening).

 Validation level of the project

 This project is registered by Gold Standard.

 AFD : www.afd.fr/lang/en

 SOS Sahel: sossahel.ngo